Hiroaki-K4/DiffusionScratch/README.md

 # DiffusionScratch
 The Diffusion model is implemented from scratch in this repository.
-In this case, I used the swiss roll dataset and the algorithm basically followed [Denoising Diffusion Probabilistic Models](https://arxiv.org/pdf/2006.11239).
+In this case, I used the swiss roll dataset and the algorithm basically followed **[Denoising Diffusion Probabilistic Models](https://arxiv.org/pdf/2006.11239)**.

 <br></br>